bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the process of giving your tags a descriptive meaning for your webpage.
+This works for both the developer and the broswer thats being used.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A display block element always starts on a new line And takes up the full width available,so it usually extends to both ends of the webpage.Where as inline-block only takes up the space needed and it does not start on the next line.

 3. What are the 4 areas of the box model?

+So the box model is comprised of four areas those four areas are: the margin, border, padding, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+ The align-items: center option of flexbox  corresponds with the cross axis.

 5. Explain why git is valuable to a team of developers.

+It is valuable to the team and developers because it allows different people to work in different areas and still be able to coordinate on one project.
+You’re able to  take the master and create your own branch, everybody now has access to the project.
+When needed you can basically merge everything together to create a completed project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.